enteas/EnteasWebDevOnboarding/README.md

 ### Basic Frontend Setup
 Open the cloned git project in a command prompt or terminal.
 Run the following commands to initiate the frontend project:
-`npx create-react-app nameOfYourProject-fe --template redux`
+`npx create-react-app name-of-your-project-fe --template redux`

 Open the newly created project using VSCode.
 Open the terminal inside of VSCode and run: `npm run start`.
 You do not need to run `npm install` as the create-react-app command already does this.
 You can view your running React FE project by opening http://localhost:3000 in your browser.